 As set forth in Liberty's Second Procedures Motion Objection, Liberty's right to credit bid, assuming compliance with Section 2001(a), could be exercised at the time of the sale on the courthouse steps or at the Properties.
-Therefore, Liberty's right to credit bid is being impinged by the May 2 Order's proposed deviation from the requirements of Section 2001(a).

-Additionally, Liberty is entitled to a "last look" opportunity to bid, which Liberty would otherwise have under state law (as a foreclosing lender) or as a secured creditor under a Bankruptcy Code Section 363 sale, under 11 U.S.C. §363k.
+However, without clarification, Liberty is fearful that it will not have the "last look" opportunity to bid, which Liberty would otherwise have under state law (as a foreclosing lender) or as a secured creditor under a Bankruptcy Code Section 363 sale, under 11 U.S.C. §363k.

-As matter of law, Liberty has not been, and cannot be, divested of its "last look" right to credit bid, as a result of the receivership proceeding.
-As Judge Kim noted in his Memorandum Opinion and Order in this case (R 223) "The court is mindful that it has 'minimal authority' to extinguish 'preexisting state law security interest[s],' should such interests exist."
+As matter of law, Liberty has not been, and cannot be, divested of its right to credit bid, as a result of the receivership proceeding.
+Judge Kim held the same, in the May 2 Order.
+Further, as Judge Kim noted in his Memorandum Opinion and Order in this case (R 223) "The court is mindful that it has 'minimal authority' to extinguish 'preexisting state law security interest[s],' should such interests exist."
 Judge Kim supported this proposition by citing to SEC v.
 Wells Fargo Bank, N.A., 848 F. 3d.
 1339, 1344 (11th Cir.
 2017).
 Judge Kim also noted that "the rights of the receivers can be no greater than those of their predecessors in title", citing to Guaranty Trust Co. of N.Y. v.
 Fentress, 61 F. 2d.
 329, 333 (7th Cir.
 1932) and SEC v.
 Madison Real Estate Grp., LLC, 647 F. Supp.
 2d 1271, 1277 (D. Utah 2009).
 In SEC v.
-Madison Real Estate Grp., LLC, the court stated "[i]t is well-established that a receiver appointed by a federal court takes property subject to all liens priorities or privileges existing or accruing under the laws of the State") (emphasis added).
-The right to a "last look" credit bid is a privilege.
+Madison Real Estate Grp., LLC, the court stated "[i]t is well-established that a receiver appointed by a federal court takes property subject to all liens priorities or privileges existing or accruing under the laws of the State.") (emphasis added).
+The right to credit bid is a privilege.
 See also, U.S. Commodity Futures Trading Comm'n v.
-AlphaMetrix, LLC, No. 13 C 7896, 2017 WL 5904660, at 2, n.3 (N.D.
+AlphaMetrix, LLC, No. 13 C 7896, 2017 WL 5904660, at \2, n.3 (N.D.
 Ill.
 Mar.
 9, 2017) ("[a] pre-existing contractual remedy between creditor and debtor would bind the receiver . . ."); United States v.
 Security Indus.
 Bank, 459 U.S. 70, 76-78 (1982) (creditor's state law security interests were "property" entitled to Fifth Amendment protection).
-Therefore, absent a receivership, Liberty would be free to foreclose on its collateral and credit bid (as a "last look") at such a sale.
+Therefore, absent a receivership, Liberty would be free to foreclose on its collateral and credit bid at such a sale.
 Those rights are not extinguished by virtue of a receivership action.